-The RMTL project was originally led by Prof. Rick Holt, then the NSERC/UNENEIndustrial Research Chair in Nuclear Materials.
+The RMTL project was originally led by Prof. Rick Holt, then the NSERC/UNENE Industrial Research Chair in Nuclear Materials.
 Now an Emeritus Professor at Queen's, Holt continues to take a role in the realization and implementation of the RMTL.
 The new project lead is Prof. Mark Daymond, who became the NSERC Industrial Research Chair in Nuclear Materials in the spring of 2012.
 The accelerator was installed in late 2013, with supporting infrastructure installed in 2014 and 2015.
-Final commissioning is expected in 2015.
+Final commissioning was completed in 2015.

 There is presently a world-wide resurgence of investment in nuclear power.
 This has partly come from a desire to operate existing reactors beyond their originally planned lifetime, but is also combined with a realization that nuclear power must be a major component of power generation infrastructure over the next 50 years and beyond if countries wish to maintain low carbon emissions.
 Correspondingly, there is a renewed interest in research within the area of structural materials for nuclear power applications.

 Materials behave quite differently in a nuclear power reactor environment than in conventional applications.
 The differences are due to the damage to the atomic structure of the materials caused by fast particles; in a reactor these particles are the neutrons that allow the nuclear reaction to occur.